mortezatavakolitaba/mortezatavakolitaba.github.io/content/publication/journal-article/index.md

 publication: "*IEEE Journal of Solid-State Circuits*, 2023"
 publication_short: ""

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: A fully integrated high-efficiency phase-locked sub-terahertz (THz) radiator is reported in this article, implemented in a 55-nm SiGe BiCMOS process.
+This radiator is capable of generating 192–210-GHz chirps, which can be used for the new generation of automotive and imaging radar systems.
+It consists of a low-power millimeter-wave digital phase-locked loop (DPLL)-based chirp generator, a high-efficiency 6  multiplier chain, and an on-chip folded slot antenna.
+By incorporating a 32-entry lookup table into the millimeter-wave DPLL, a fast back-to-lock feature is realized at the end of each chirp signal.
+In addition, this chirp generator prototype achieves  5.9/  19.2-dBm sub-THz power/effective isotropic radiated power (EIRP), which is among the highest in all the phase-locked sources at this frequency range.
+Its 3.0% dc-to-THz efficiency is at least 5* higher than all previously published works.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+# summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags:
 - Source Themes